dcnieho/GlassesViewer/manual.md

 ![](screenshots/005.png)

 When reading the recording, glassesViewer produces some output in the MATLAB command window, among which several measures of eye-tracking data quality.
+When opening a recording, the Tobii Glasses 2 data format is read in, and converted to a MATLAB struct.
+This converted data is stored to a `livedata.mat` file in the recording's directory, which in the case of the included demo data is the directory `<GlassesViewer_directory>\demo_data\projects\raoscyb\recordings\gzz7stc`.
+In the same folder, you will also find the file `dataquality.mat`, containing the same data quality info as output on the command line when loading a recording, and shown in the glassesViewer interface.

 ![](screenshots/006.png)